 You will master areas including:

-MSc Financial Engineering and Risk Management is taught at Essex Business School, ranked 25th in the UK for research quality (TGUG 2019).
+MSc Financial Engineering and Risk Management is taught at Essex Business School, at our Colchester Campus.
 Our students and staff join us from all over the world and our teaching is grounded in contemporary issues and professional practice, supported by industry-standard facilities, such as our Bloomberg virtual trading floor.

 Essex Business School offers a limited number of scholarships for the CFA level one exam to exceptional Masters students.